KathanP19/HowToHunt/Amazon s3 buckets Misconfiguration/amazon s3 buckets misconfiguration.md

 aws s3 mv test.txt s3://<bucket name>

+Command to copy the file from local drive to the S3 bucket.

+aws s3 cp test.txt s3://[bucketname]/test.txt

 Command to delete the file into the bucket

 aws s3 rm test.txt s3://<bucket name>/test.txt (if that is present)